The Ultimate Guide to Wedding Venue Dry Hire in the UK

 Since setup and breakdown times can make or break your wedding day flow, you must address several critical questions with venue managers during the dry hire process.

-Ask about the standard access hours, typically from 9 am to midnight, and whether there's setup flexibility for arranging earlier access or multi-day setup options.
-You'll also want to confirm if the venue provides the conventional two-hour de-rig period after your event ends.
+Ask about the standard access hours, typically from 9 am to midnight.
+Whether there's setup flexibility for arranging earlier access or a multi-day setup option, you'll also want to confirm if the venue provides the conventional two-hour de-rig period after your event ends.

 Don't forget to inquire about post-event clean-up responsibilities and potential late license fees if you plan to extend beyond standard hours.